 Amid the constant media attention, Evonne – later nicknamed 'The Sunshine Girl' – went on to develop a formidable blend of offensive and defensive play.
 This style helped her succeed at the highest levels of the game – and in all formats, including singles, doubles and mixed-doubles.
 Perhaps her most exceptional performances were her two titles at the most prestigious tournament of all, Wimbledon – which she won twice, and once as a mother.

 The clip above also includes imagery of Evonne playing at a local tournament at Barellan – a competition that attracted the largest crowd the town had ever seen.
 Also featuring is her famous win at the 1971 Wimbledon final against fellow Australian Margaret Court – where she received the trophy from Princess Alexandra of Kent.

 These images showcase many of the qualities that came to define her game, including a patience in constructing points, an extraordinary serve-volley and an ability to return shots from difficult positions.
 It also features her backhand, one of the most highly regarded shots in women's tennis – a beautiful one-handed stroke that could be played with slice or topspin.

 Evonne Goolagong-Cawley's accomplishments both on and off the court make her not only one of the great figures of Australian tennis but also a great Australian.
-Now she is being honoured again in an upcoming Screen Australia mini-series and a stage production (by The Melbourne Theatre Company) – deserved recognition in a world that celebrates too few of our Indigenous heroes in popular culture.
+Now she is being honoured again, with a mini-series in development at Screen Australia and a stage production by The Melbourne Theatre Company scheduled to debut in 2022 – deserved recognition in a world that celebrates too few of our Indigenous heroes in popular culture.

 See more footage of Australian stars from the golden age of tennis in our Australian Tennis Greats curated collection.